 Other groups of people at risk for B-12 deficiency include:

 - people who have undergone gastrointestinal surgery

 - people with certain digestive disorders, specifically Crohn’s disease and celiac disease

 Celiac disease is the autoimmune disorder that causes gluten intolerance.
-Elderly people or those who have undergone stomach surgery generally have lower levels of acid in the stomach.
-This can result in reduced absorption of B12 from animal foods.
-For these people, B12 found in fortified foods or supplements might be a better option.
-Also, people who take the diabetes drug metformin are at higher risk for B12 deficiency.
+Older adults — or those who have undergone stomach surgery — generally have lower levels of stomach acid.
+This can result in reduced B-12 absorption from animal protein and fortified foods.

-There are many ways for people at risk for B12 deficiency to add more to their diet.
-Like just about any vitamin and mineral on the market, B12 supplement pills are available at supermarkets and pharmacies.
-B12 is also present in B complex supplements, which combine all eight of the B vitamins into a single dose.
+There are many ways for people at risk for B-12 deficiency to add more of the vitamin to their diet.
+Like just about any vitamin and mineral on the market, B-12 supplements are available in pill form at supermarkets and pharmacies.
+B-12 is also present in vitamin B-complex supplements, which combine all eight of the B vitamins into a single dose.

-The National Institutes of Health (NIH) recommends 2.4 micrograms (mcg) of vitamin B12 per day for anyone over the age of 14.
-There is no difference in recommended intake for men and women.
+The National Institutes of Health (NIH) recommends 2.4 micrograms (mcg) of vitamin B-12 per day for anyone over the age of 14.
+This recommended daily intake may also increase for those with decreased absorption.
+There’s no difference in the recommended intake for men and women.
 Pregnancy increases the recommended dose for women, both during the pregnancy as well as after if the mother chooses to breastfeed her child.

-As any doctor or nutritionist will tell you, there is no magic weight loss cure.
+As any doctor or nutritionist will tell you, there’s no magical weight-loss cure.
 Those looking to adopt a healthier lifestyle or drop some pounds should be wary of supplements that claim to help you lose weight without proper lifestyle changes to affect your diet and exercise routine.